shahzeena1/feelgood-gmbh-saas/README.md

 # FEELGOOD-GMBH-SAAS

-- Sample code sourced from official documents available online.
+- Sample code sourced from official documents, stackoverflow, Gen AI resources available online.

 - This file aims to explain deployment of nginx, tomcat, artemis using kubernetes in multitenancy setup, how upgrades are handled, authetications are done and automating the deployment using argocd.